Other Initiatives

 Our desire is to affect change, spiritually, emotionally and physically in ways that reveal how much Jesus is concerned about the little, everyday details of our lives.
 Jesus said He came to give us life and life in abundance.
 He wants us to prosper and be in health even as our soul prospers (3 John 1:2) and He busies Himself with our every step (Ps 37:23).

-We want children and young people to experience practically for themselves the love of God, as it says in Ephesians 3:19.
-If food and clothing are the immediate need then we want to meet that.
-However, we also want to free up the emotional capacity of the children and young people, so they have room in their souls to let hope grow.
+Through random acts of kindness and connection this initiative enables children and young people to experience practically for themselves the love of God.
+If food and clothing are the immediate need then we are going to meet that.
+We also seek to free up the emotional capacity of children and young people, so they have room in their souls to let hope grow.

 God has a plan to give them hope and a future (Jeremiah 29:11).
 Being filled with God’s kind of hope will always lead a person to be helped and their circumstances changed, as this kind of hope becomes a firm anchor to the soul, no matter the kind of storms life may bring along.